yannicksuter/faceter/README.md

 * refactor visualizer to render model-class objects
 * matrix math (translation, rotation, ..) and optimize some export functions

+* BUG/model: faces added with area 0, this can happen with svg triangulation where vertices span a horizontal line.

 ## Requirements
 python 3.x